hyperionix/docs/content/guide/package-2.md

 permalink: package-2
 ---
 # Blocking Operations Probe
-Lets do something more interesting than printing the message.
-We want to write a probe which will be protect a file from removing.
-Let's see how it looks like and what features are available in packages execution environment.
+Let's do something more interesting than printing the message.
+We want to write a probe which will be protect a file from being.
+Let's see what it takes and what features are available in package execution environment.
 Replace `File Delete.lua` file content with the following code.
 ```lua
 -- Use sysapi library
 setfenv(1, require "sysapi-ns")